M-L-Ml/sourcegit/docs/MVVM_Violation_Issue.md

 ### Best Practice Solution: Dependency Injection

 The CommunityToolkit.MVVM package works well with Microsoft's dependency injection framework.
 The recommended approach is:

+E.g. method CreateContextMenuForHistoriesPage in src\ViewModels\Repository.cs do  var layout = new MenuItem();

 1. **Register ViewModels in a DI Container**:
    ```csharp